 Heavy Work Activities

-Heavy work activities- using the body against resistance- are regulating for most children.
+Heavy work activities- using the body against resistance (also called proprioceptive input)- are regulating for most children, especially when they are purposeful and goal directed.
 They can be used to either calm an over stimulated child, or to energize an under stimulated child.
 Try integrating heavy work activities throughout your child's day to help them with attention, and emotional and behavioral regulation.
 Here are some examples:

 Boxes or bins with toys or books.